sustainable-software-sustainability/website/content/sections/wosss21/participation-guidelines.md

 ## Social Media Policy

-For plenary presentations, panel discussions and report backs, it is assumed by default that information and images can be published on social media unless the presenter expressly states otherwise.
+For plenary presentations, panel discussions and report backs, it wass assumed by default that information and images could be published on social media unless the presenter expressly stated otherwise.

-For discussion sessions, any publication on social media must first be checked with the rest of the group/team.
+For discussion sessions, any publication on social media was first checked with the rest of the group/team.

-Any conversations in workshop communication channels (such as the Slack workspace or Zoom chat) must not be published on social media without the express permission of those involved.
+Any conversations in workshop communication channels (such as the Slack workspace or Zoom chat) was not be published on social media without the express permission of those involved.

 Any conversations that take place within the social programme or networking time must not be published on social media without the express permission of those involved.

 ## Intellectual Property Policy

-The aim of this policy is to clarify how contributions from, and outputs generated by, participants at WoSSS21 are treated.
-The intention is to benefit the WoSSS21 community,  the research software community and the public at large, while respecting the legitimate rights of others.
+The aim of this policy was to clarify how contributions from, and outputs generated by, participants at WoSSS21 were treated.
+The intention was to benefit the WoSSS21 community,  the research software community and the public at large, while respecting the legitimate rights of others.

 ### Background intellectual property

-As a participant in the workshop you retain your rights and ownership of any background intellectual property (the intellectual property that you already own or have a license to use at the start of the event) you contribute to any part of the event.
-There must be no assumption of confidentiality - do not share information that you do not wish seen by others.
+As a participant in the workshop you retain your rights and ownership of any background intellectual property (the intellectual property that you already owned or had a license to use at the start of the event) you contributed to any part of the event.
+There was no assumption of confidentiality - information that you did not wish seen by others should not be shared.

 Material presented at the workshop are subject to the license applied by the authors.